atikh/MDPySPN/README.md

 simulate(spn, max_time = 100, verbosity = 2, protocol = True)
 ```

-For the verbosity there are 3 levels of what is printed in the terminal:
+For the verbosity, there are 3 levels of what is printed in the terminal:

 * 0: No information;
 * 1: Only final simulation statistics;
 * 2: Initial markings, firing of transitions, and final statistics;
 * 3: Initial markings, firing of transitions and the resulting marking and state, and final statistics.

-The simulation protocol capturing the markings throughtout the simulation can be found under `output/protocol/`.
+The simulation protocol capturing the markings throughout the simulation can be found under `output/protocol/`.

 ## Visualization